eilvelia/tdl/packages/prebuilt-tdlib/README.md

 $ npm install prebuilt-tdlib@td-1.8.5
 ```

+`prebuilt-tdlib` can be installed for other TDLib versions, see the "npm tags"
-For the list of available versions, see `$ npm info prebuilt-tdlib` or the "npm
+section below or `$ npm info prebuilt-tdlib` to get the list of available
-tags" section below.
+versions.

 ### Usage